 With technological evolution being the trend in recent times, nothing seems impossible.
 Every problem of mankind can be solved through technology.
 It has always existed to make things easier for us.
 One such amazing example is the development of 3D printed prosthetics.
-Our physical disabilities cannot be controlled, but technology can definitely make things better.
-There has been an increase in the number of children with congenital and traumatic body amputations or reductions.
+Our physical disabilities cannot be controlled, but technology can definitely make things better as we can use it to overcome the barriers imposed by injury-based amputations.
+Additionally, there has been an increase in the number of children with congenital and traumatic body amputations or reductions.
 Although myoelectric and mechanical prosthetics are available, but due to the complexity and high cost of production, they are not accessible low-income, uninsured families or to children from developing countries.
 A perfect solution to this dilemma is by the use of 3D printed prosthetics.

 If this prosthetic limb development gains momentum in India, the health scenario will have completely changed.
-There can be no better gift for children with disabilities than prosthetics.
+There can be no better gift for children with disabilities than prosthetics which mimic the functions of arms and legs.
 The fitting procedures of our prosthetic hand design require minimal anthropometric measurements of the upper limbs for proper scaling and fitting.
 Further studies should examine the functionality, validity, durability, benefits, and rejection rate of this low-cost 3D-printed hand design.